hiveot/hub/docs/TD Challenges.md

 18. How to describe a map of objects in the action output dataschema?
 [Workaround]
 * Workaround: don't use maps, use arrays.
+* Solution: Define the output as an object schema with a single property without a name.
+That property then defines a nested schema of the actual data.
+* Recommendation: As this is very obfuscated and there is already an array type, it would be helpful to add a 'map' type.

 19. How to describe basic vs advanced properties, events and actions in the TD?
-[Ambiguous, unsolved] Use case: human consumers might be interested in some properties, events or actions but not all of them.
-The human consumer should be able to just look at the essential data without being overwhelmed with more advanced ones.
+[Ambiguous, unsolved] Use case: human consumers might be interested in some properties but not all of them.
+The human consumer should be able to just look at the key properties without being overwhelmed with less important or more advanced ones.
 Some zwave devices have close to 100 properties of which only a handful are useful to the regular consumer.
 How to differentiate them?
     * Note: also check out https://webthings.io/schemas/
+Options:
     * option1: use the hiveot vocabulary to indicate basic properties using @type and the hiveot @context vocabulary. 'sensor', 'actuator'
+    * option2: use events for sensors and actions for actuators.
-    * option2: add a custom field 'isSensor' and 'isActuator' to property affordance to differentiate configuration from sensor/actuator type properties
+    * option3: add a custom field 'isSensor' and 'isActuator' to property affordance to differentiate configuration from sensor/actuator type properties
-    * option3: start an initiative to combine all existing ontologies into a single world wide accepted ontology, vocabulary and classification of the majority of IoT devices with their properties, events and actions.
+    * option4: start an initiative to combine all existing ontologies into a single world wide accepted ontology, vocabulary and classification of the majority of IoT devices with their properties, events and actions.
 Great idea, ... but erm, this looks like a lot of work, unless you enjoy herding cats as a hobby.
-    * Option4: push the problem to the client.
+    * Option5: push the problem to the client.
 Maybe use @type to identify which properties are considered important.
 This requires standardization of property @type which doesn't exist.
+Current solution:
+    * option 2: sensors publish as events and actuators are controlled with actions.

 20. Can authorization rules (eg required roles) be applied to a TD? [not supported] Use case: Only show allowed actions and properties to a user based on their authorization.